A so(2,2) extension of JT gravity via the Virasoro-Kac-Moody semidirect product: Introduction

-with $J_i = R_i + L_i$.
-Notice that the $L_i$-generators close an invariant sub-algebra under the action of the $J_i$ generators.
-The goal of of this redefinition is to interpret the $\mathfrak{sl}(2,\mathbb{R})_{J}$ subalgebra as that associated to the JT gravity sector and the $\mathfrak{sl}(2,\mathbb{R})_{L}$ as the Lie algebra of an additional Yang-Mills sector.
-In this sense the choice of $\mathfrak{so}(2,2)$ is a peculiar one and it can be regarded as a minimal non trivial choice which, inter alia, gives the opportunity to understand the model as a dimensional reduction of a purely gravitational 3D theory of a kinematical space-time, in the sense of \cite{Kine}, given that SO$(2,2)$ is the isometry group for AdS$_3$.
+Our construction can be summarized by the following steps.
+Building on the previous work which relates JT gravity, BF-theory and linear Poisson Sigma models (see e.g. \cite{Iliesiu} and references therein), we first derive the Poisson Sigma model with linear Poisson bracket of $\mathfrak{so}(2,2)$ type from the dimensional reduction of the $\mathfrak{so}(2,2)$ Chern-Simons theory with WZW boundary terms.
+This is a purely gravitational theory with a boundary dynamics, as well as JT gravity is in 2d.
+The two dimensional theory obtained in this way is an extension of JT gravity which also includes additional non-abelian gauge fields both in the bulk and at the boundary.
+The choice of $\mathfrak{so}(2,2)$ is the simplest non trivial choice which makes it possible to understand the model as a dimensional reduction of a purely gravitational 3d theory of a kinematical space-time, in the sense of \cite{Kine}, given that SO$(2,2)$ is the isometry group for AdS$_3$.

-As we shall see in detail, the addition of a boundary term in the form of a Casimir function for the $\mathfrak{so}(2,2)$ algebra, together with an appropriate choice of boundary conditions, will lead to a boundary dynamics governed by the $\mathfrak{diff}(S^1)\ltimes \hat{\mathfrak{g}}$ symmetry breaking.
+The WZW boundary term for the 3d theory reduces to a boundary term in the form of a Casimir function for the $\mathfrak{so}(2,2)$ algebra in the 2d theory.
+Together with an appropriate choice of boundary conditions, this leads to a boundary dynamics governed by the $\mathfrak{diff}(S^1)\ltimes \hat{\mathfrak{g}}$ symmetry breaking.
 The boundary Casimir action is then identified with the action associated with coadjoint orbits of the Virasoro-Kac-Moody semidirect product.
-Finally, we explicitly compute the Kac-Moody contributions.\\ \quad \\The work is organised as follows.
+We explicitly compute the Kac-Moody terms and investigate their contribution as corrections to the nearly extremal entropy in JT.
+In particular, we discuss how the obtained results do not depend on the specific parameterization choices for edge fields, such as the highest weight gauge widely used in the literature~\cite{Grumill}.